sgware/CamelotTesting/READMEMANAGER.txt

 	All Icons
 Selecting Partial Testing Window will generate another window and allow for specific assets to be tested.
-The character button will create another window allowing the user to choose between clothing test and hairstyle test The places button will create new window that will have a list of all places that can be tested, selecting one and press run test will run that place test.
+The character button will create another window allowing the user to choose between clothing test and hairstyle test The places button will create new window that will have a list of all places that can be tested, selecting one and pressing run test will run that place test.
 All other assets run the asset they are assigned.